 - the right to rectification, i.e. the right to request the TSH to rectify any personal data that is inaccurate or incomplete without delay (e.g. where the TSH processes your incorrect name or address);

 - the right to delete your data (also known as the “right to be forgotten”) – it enables you to request the deletion of your personal data if, for example, your data was used illegally, or your consent was withdrawn (if it was the only reason for processing your data).
-However, the “right to be forgotten” does not constitute an absolute right to erasure of personal data as there are certain exceptions to this right, e.g. where we still need to use the data to establish, pursue or defend legal claims or to fulfil a legal obligation (e.g. under accounting or tax law);
+However, the “right to be forgotten” does not constitute an absolute right to erasure of personal data as there are certain exceptions to this right, e.g. where we still need to use the data to establish, pursue or defend legal claims or to fulfill a legal obligation (e.g. under accounting or tax law);

 - the right to restrict processing – you have the right to prevent us from further using your personal data if, for example, the TSH is in the process of evaluating a request for rectification of your data.
 If the processing of personal data is restricted, TSH may still store your personal data, but may not further actively use it (e.g. for the purpose of fulfilling a contract).